MicrosoftDocs/PowerShell-Docs/reference/6/PackageManagement/Install-PackageProvider.md

 ## DESCRIPTION

 The **Install-PackageProvider** cmdlet installs matching Package Management providers that are available in package sources registered with **PowerShellGet**.
-By default, this includes modules available in the PowerShell Gallery with the **PackageManagement**.
+By default, this includes modules available in the PowerShell Gallery with the **PackageManagement** tag.
 The **PowerShellGet** Package Management provider is used for finding providers in these repositories.

 This cmdlet also installs matching Package Management providers that are available using the Package Management bootstrapping application.